WebberZone/better-search/readme.txt

 * Bug fixes:
 	* With seamless mode OFF, by default, all post types were being pulled even those not selected in the settings page
 	* With seamless mode ON, caching incorrectly gave the same set of results
+	* Exclude categories didn't save properly if the field is blanked out

 = 3.0.2 =